dmytroshytyi-6WIND/DOSIOS/README.md

-## Welcome to dosiOS Page - Edge Computin Platform
+## Welcome to dosiOS Page - Edge Computing Platform

 Create your service functions, chain them with virtual switches and physical ports of equipment.
 Accelerate packet exchange with DPDK.